|Place of birth:||Rochford, Essex, England|

 Her major breakthrough came in 1997 when she was offered the role of Captain Samantha Carter on the science fiction series Stargate SG-1 which she played for 11 years, including the franchise series Stargate Atlantis and Stargate Universe and both Stargate SG1 movies.

 Amanda delights in portraying strong, independent women and, when asked to consider the role of Dr Helen Magnus in Sanctuary by her colleague, writer Damian Kindler, she jumped at the project.
 Sanctuary went from web series to highly successful television series and Amanda found herself not only acting as the main lead character but also serving as Executive Producer on it with Kindler and Martin Wood (another Stargate alumni).
 Amanda also developed her love of directing while working on Sanctuary, having directed an episode of Stargate SG1 a few years earlier.
 Sanctuary has run on the science fiction channel Syfy and has been sold worldwide.
 The webseries which jumped to television is very close to her heart.
+Since then Amanda has directed on many well loved and popular television series and in 2015 directed a film for the Hallmark channel.

 Amanda has always used her talents for the good of others and has supported dozens of charities through her personal convention appearances and through her work, and so it was no surprise to her fans to hear that she had launched Sanctuary for kids with Damian Kindler and Jill Bodie.
 This Charitable Foundation directs funds to projects where children are in need throughout the world and has raised hundreds of thousands of dollars worldwide for such projects through online auctions of memorabilia and fan experiences.
 Amanda's fandom is generous, compassionate and fiercely loyal of their "Grand Empress of Sci fi" and Amanda is always delighted to meet them whenever she attends events or makes appearances anywhere.